cardano-foundation/CIPs/CIP-0116/README.md

 ### Versioning

-This CIP should not follow a conventional versioning scheme, rather it should be altered via pull request before a hardforks to add new a JSON schema to align with new ledger design.
+This CIP should not follow a conventional versioning scheme, rather it should be altered via pull request before a hardforks to add new a JSON schema to align with new ledger ers.
+Each schema must be standalone and not reuse definitions between eras.
 Authors MUST follow the [Schema Scope](#scope-of-the-schema), [Schema Design Principles](#schema-design-principles) and [Schema Conventions](#schema-conventions).

 Furthermore, for each subsequent schema, the [changelog](./changelog.md) must be updated.
 Authors must clearly articulate the changes which has been made between the last schema and the new one being added.

 ## Rationale: how does this CIP achieve its goals?

-// todo
- - why scope / why design principles / why conventions / why changelog
+### Scope
+- why just block data
+  - the most useful for most applications
+  - to match CDDL

+### Strictness

+This CIP lays out strong conventions that future schema authors must follow.
+With a large set of design principles and conventions.
+The aim for these is to minimize the potential for unavoidable deltas between schemas.

+By setting sometimes arbitrary conventions we hope to create a single possible interpretation from CBOR to JSON.
+This is beneficial as

+### JSON
  - what alternatives?
+   - JSON is by far the most useful, there really isnt any comparison.

+### Bech32
  - why stick to Bech32
- - Why are addresses so tricky?
+   - the checksum is useful
+   - the prefix is also really nice
+   - more preferable compared to hex because

+### Versioning
+ - why seperate files - easier to consume and expand on
+   - CDDL can change between eras in ways that JSON cant be expanded to do
+   - easier to keep seperate

 ## Path to Active